 -0.5: That pick was not put to good use

 Craig Stevens, TE (85th overall pick in 2008): While Stevens was expected to be something of an impressive run blocker, that has never really materialized.
-Instead he’s earned a -10.1 grade over four years for his run blocking, and picked up just 297 receiving yards in that time.
-You expect more out of a third-rounder.
+With a lack of contribution as a receiver this is something of a disappointment.

 -1.0: What a waste!